-- First Nations or Inuit standardized autobiographical essay (NASPN-I), which must be e-mailed to Sandrine Charrette-Martineau, admissions coordinator for PFMPNIQ, Sandrine [dot] Charette-Martineau [at] fmed [dot] ulaval [dot] ca,: 25%
+- First Nations or Inuit standardized autobiographical essay (NASPN-I)which must be e-mailed to Sandrine Charrette-Martineau, admissions coordinator for PFMPNIQ, before noon on April 21, Sandrine [dot] Charette-Martineau [at] fmed [dot] ulaval [dot] ca,: 25%

-- Multiple mini-interviews (MMI) at McGill University in the language of your choice (English or French): 25%.
+- Multiple mini-interviews (MMI)at McGill University on April 20 in the language of your choice (English or French): 25%.